Pizza / ItalianBartolo's Pizza

 We're NextGen AutoWorks, a family-owned repair shop at 130 N Faith Rd in Grantville — just off I-81 Exit 80 and only about 12 minutes north of Hershey.
 We've spent years working on the cars of the families, travelers, and event-goers who pass through this area, so we put together this guide the way we'd tell a customer in the waiting room: here's what's actually worth doing nearby, when to go, where to park, and what locals skip the crowds for.
 And if your vehicle gives you any trouble while you're in town, we're close by — more on that at the bottom.

 These are the big-name stops most visitors come for — all roughly 10–15 minutes from our shop.
-(We'll add our own parking and timing tips here.)
+Weekends and summer afternoons draw the biggest crowds, so an early start makes a real difference, and the lots right off Hersheypark Drive fill first.

 Hershey, PA